dezrenmikell/reactState/README.md

 * If we take a look at this `handleNewProductChange` function, we'll see some fancy new syntax.
 Just as we did with our toggle on the HomePage, we need to make a copy of the state value we are updating, instead of updating the state itself. the `{...this.state.newProduct}` block that you see is using a great new Javascript feature known as the `spread operator`.

-This `...` syntax tells Javascript to make a copy of our `this.state.newProduct` object.
+This `...` syntax tells JavaScript to make a copy of our `this.state.newProduct` object.
 The copy will have all of the previous info that our `newProduct` contained, but we can now edit this object without updating our `state` directly.
 We'll use our event info to change the `newProduct` object and then `.setState()` to store it back to our `state` itself.

 * Our `ProductForm` component will now successfully create a new product object for us.
 The big question we now have to answer is this: How do I get this object into the `productList` on my `HomePage` state?